subrotoice/next-basic/README.md

 ### - Troubleshooting Deployment Errors

-- When we deploy coming error is very common.
+- **When we deploy coming error is very common**
+- All environment variable need to paste.
+Production and local .env variable should be different for security issue
 - Click change and overwrite build [See](https://prnt.sc/TBXJOR4urpzm)
 - Deploy again